NOI Calculator

 SP

-Strong operating range for many stabilized US rental properties.
-More than half of gross rent reaches the operating line, providing a good cushion against moderate expense growth or brief vacancy increases.
+Under these assumptions, more than half of gross rent reaches the operating line.
+This may provide some cushion against moderate expense growth or brief vacancy increases, depending on property-specific conditions.

 S